 • All read replicas can be used as replica nodes to back up data and ensure disaster recovery.

 • Read replicas synchronize data from the master node by using star replication.
-As such, the synchronization latency of cloud-disk instances is far less than that of local-disk instances which use chained replication.
+Therefore, the synchronization latency of cloud-native instances is far less than that of classic instances that use chained replication.

 • The number of read replicas can be specified.
 Valid values: 1 to 5.